Polio is a contagious viral illness that in its most severe form causes nerve injury leading to paralysis, difficulty breathing and sometimes death.

 - Between ages 4 and 6 when children are just entering school

-IPV is 90 percent effective after two shots and 99 percent effective after three.
-It can't cause polio and is safe for people with weakened immune systems, although it's not certain just how protective the vaccine may be in cases of severe immune deficiency.
+IPV is safe for people with weakened immune systems, although it's not certain just how protective the vaccine is in cases of severe immune deficiency.
 Common side effects are pain and redness at the injection site.

 Allergic reaction to the vaccine

 IPV can cause an allergic reaction in some people.
-Because the vaccine contains trace amounts of the antibiotics streptomycin, polymyxin B and neomycin, it shouldn't be given to anyone who's had a reaction to these medications.
+Because the vaccine contains trace amounts of the antibiotics streptomycin, polymyxin B and neomycin, it shouldn't be given to anyone who's reacted to these medications.

-Signs and symptoms of an allergic reaction usually occur within minutes to a few hours after the shot and may include:
+Signs and symptoms of an allergic reaction usually occur within minutes to a few hours after the shot.
+Watch for:

 - Difficulty breathing